Houston Oil Rig Accident Attorney

 Drilling for Offshore Oil Is One of the Most Dangerous Jobs

-In 2008, 21 maritime workers were killed associated with the oil drilling industry.
-Serious oil rig accidents are not necessarily common, but when they do occur they kill quickly and can easily become catastrophic.
+Serious oil rig accidents are not necessarily common, but when they do occur they can easily become catastrophic.
 Although large disasters are usually averted, smaller accidents can be equally devastating on a personal level.
 Maritime workers are at a high risk of spinal cord injuries, slip and falls, traumatic brain injuries, and a variety of other accidents.
-The Occupation Safety and Health Administration (OSHA) has fined oil companies millions of dollars because of unsafe working conditions in the business and many people remain concerned about the dangers of working on an oil rig.
+The Occupation Safety and Health Administration (OSHA) has fined oil companies millions because of unsafe working conditions; many people remain concerned about the dangers of working on an oil rig.

 Common Oil Drilling Accidents & Injuries